EquatorDev/Front-End-Style-Guide/README.md

 Class names should be readable and descriptive so don't be afraid to make them long.
 Long class names are better than more chaining.

 Class names should not related to presentation.
-What is the div for, not what is looks like.
+What is the div for, not what it looks like.

 ### Specificity